No. 14 Buffalo beats Syracuse 71-59 to stay unbeaten

 Syracuse (7-4) suffered a crushing 68-62 home loss to Old Dominion on Saturday that knocked the Orange out of the national rankings for the second time this season.
 That and Syracuse's two earlier setbacks were to unranked teams.
-The loss to ODU also snapped a five-game winning streak and left the Orange somewhat stunned, and they folded down the stretch against the Bulls.
+The loss to ODU also snapped a five-game winning streak and left the Orange somewhat stunned, and they folded down the stretch against the Bulls, hitting just 8 of 29 shots (27.6 percent) in the decisive second half.

+"Either we're really bad offensively, which we are right now, and we have to get better or we'll continue to struggle," Syracuse coach Jim Boeheim said.
+"We cannot win games playing offensively like we are now.

+"I've always tried to say this.
+This is what you are.
+Our record is what you are.
+It's not what people thought we could be or hoped we could be or think we could be.
+This is what we are."

 Elijah Hughes had 16 points and Frank Howard scored 13 to lead Syracuse.
 Leading scorer Tyus Battle finished with 11.

-A 3-pointer from the left wing by Davonta Jordan moved the Bulls within 38-37 early in the second half.
-Syracuse, averaging 29.7 percent from beyond the arc entering the game, got a pair of 3s from Hughes and another from Howard in a span of three minutes to keep the Bulls at bay.

-Buffalo took its first lead midway through the half, using the long ball to key an 11-3 spurt.
-Montell McRae started it with a 3, and then Harris drilled a low-arcing 3 from the top of the key for a 50-48 edge, energizing hundreds of blue-clad Buffalo fans.
-The cheers kept coming when Massinburg hit another 3, this one from the left corner.

-Battle, averaging 18.5 points, had only four in the first half and had taken only one shot in the second half before he hit a 3 to tie the game at 53-all with 8:07 to go.
+"I just think they out-toughed us.
+That's it," said Battle, who had taken only one shot in the second half before he hit a 3 to tie the game at 53-all with 8:07 to go.

-Jordan's putback gave the Bulls the lead again and his 3 with just under 4 minutes left gave them a 62-57 edge.
-Massinburg's 3 with 2:03 left completed a 25-9 closing rush.
+Buffalo trailed the entire game until rallying late, repeatedly closing the gap to a single possession but unable to gain the lead for good until a putback by Davonta Jordan with 7:09 left.
+His 3 with just under four minutes left gave the Bulls a 62-57 edge and Massinburg's fourth 3 of the game boosted the lead to 10 with 2:09 to go.

 BIG PICTURE